exmemo-ai/exmemo/README.md

 ## 2 Installation

 The system employs modular management using PgVector databases and languages like Python, JavaScript (VUE3), and TypeScript.
 It is containerized with multiple Docker images to suit different environments.
-Users can start required modules via `docker-compose`.
+Users can start required modules via `docker compose`.

 ### 2.1 Configuration